-Around the 1980s, the number of asbestos cases begun to rise significantly.
-Throughout the next ten years, cases continued to grow, with state cases far outnumbering the federal ones.
+Around the 1980s, the number of asbestos cases began to rise significantly.
+Over the next ten years, the number of cases continued to grow, with state cases far outnumbering federal ones.
 By 1991, there were approximately 715,000 asbestos personal injury claims pending in the state and federal courts.
 Some people referred to this as the “avalanche of litigation” or “elephantine mass of asbestos cases.”

-Congress began to search for a way to consolidate the masses of similar cases.
-Eventually, the agreement was to consolidate approximately 26,000 claims, also known as MDL-875.
-The hope was to create an established standardized procedure for resolving allegations of this multitude but eventually was overturned.
-The reason being that manageability of such mixed and large classes, as well as considering future claimants who haven’t developed mesothelioma yet, was too difficult.
+Congress began to search for ways to consolidate the masses of similar cases.
+Eventually, the agreement was to consolidate approximately 26,000 claims (also known as MDL-875).
+The hope was to create an established standardized procedure for resolving allegations of this multitude.
+But, eventually, the order was overturned due to the manageability of such large classes –– as well as considering future claimants who haven’t developed mesothelioma yet, was too difficult.

 1994: Georgine v.
 Amchem

 In 1994, a class action case unfolded that sought to settle claims of between 250,000 and 2,000,000 people exposed to asbestos.
-The problem with this was that mesothelioma and other asbestos-related conditions generally take decades to develop, and cases would reach settlement long before some people exposed would even develop the illness and file a claim.
-Because of these facts, the class action suit could not satisfy the requirements of Rule 23.
+The problem was that mesothelioma and other asbestos-related conditions generally take decades to develop, and cases would reach settlement long before some people exposed would even develop the illness to then file a claim.
+Because of this, the class-action suit could not satisfy the requirements of Rule 23.

 In this particular case, the federal courts felt that the class size was so large and the asbestos cases so unique, that everyone involved wouldn’t have the chance to be represented and compensated appropriately, subsequently not satisfying the rule.